Incorporating Neuro-Inspired Adaptability for Continual Learning in Artificial Intelligence: Introduction

 As a key functional advantage, the $\gamma$MB system can regulate memories in distinct ways to optimize memory-guided behaviors in changing environments \cite{richards2017persistence,shuai2010forgetting,dong2016inability,zhang2018active,davis2017biology,gao2019genetic,mo2022age}.
 First, old memories are actively protected from new disruption by strengthening the previously-learned synaptic changes \cite{zhang2018active,mo2022age}.
 This idea of selectively stabilizing parameters has been widely used to alleviate catastrophic forgetting in continual learning \cite{kirkpatrick2017overcoming,aljundi2018memory,zenke2017continual,chaudhry2018riemannian}.
 Besides, old memories can be actively forgotten for better adapting to a new memory \cite{shuai2010forgetting,dong2016inability,gao2019genetic,cervantes2016scribble}.
 There are specialized molecular signals to regulate the speed of memory decay \cite{davis2017biology,noyes2021memory}, whose activation reduces the persistence of outdated information, while inhibition exhibits the opposite effect \cite{shuai2010forgetting,dong2016inability,gao2019genetic,cervantes2016scribble}.
 However, the benefits of active forgetting for continual learning remain to be explored \cite{kudithipudi2022biological}.
 Here, we propose a functional strategy that incorporates active forgetting together with stability protection for a better trade-off between new and old tasks, where the active forgetting part is formulated as appropriately attenuating old memories in parameter distributions and optimized by a synaptic expansion-renormalization process.
+Without compromising old tasks, our proposal can greatly enhance the performance of new tasks by eliminating the past conflicting information.